 This new type of mammography produces a 3D image of the breast, providing breast imaging radiologists with a clearer view through overlapping breast tissue.
 The result is a more detailed picture, making breast abnormalities easier to see, even in dense tissue.

-This new technology is available at our Cedarhurst, Brier Creek, Wake Forest, Blue Ridge, Clayton, and Cary facilities, and is FDA approved.
+This new technology is available at all of our facilities and is FDA approved.
 Patients that choose to add 3D Tomosynthesis Mammography to their exam may be asked to pay an additional fee.
 We will bill your insurance for the other components of the procedure and payment will be subject to insurance plan provisions.

 What is a 3D mammography breast exam?

 3D mammography is a revolutionary new screening and diagnostic tool designed for early breast cancer detection.
 It is performed in conjunction with a traditional 2D digital mammogram.
 During the 3D part of the exam, the X-ray arm sweeps in an arc over the breast, taking multiple images.
 Then, a computer uses the images to produce a 3D image of your breast tissue, providing greater detail for the radiologist.

 Earlier and easier detection